lionelGoffaux/Simple-Game-Of-Life/README.md

 </body>
 ```

-Then you have to bind the id using the Game's bind methode with the ccs selector of your div tag as parameter
+Then you have to bind the id using the Game's bind method with the ccs selector of your div tag as parameter

 ```javascript
 let app = Game.bind("#app")
 ```

-This methode can also take an object as second parameter to config some game options
+This method can also take an object as second parameter to config some game options

 ```javascript
 let app = Game.bind("#app", {tps: 10, cellSize: 5, canvasSize: 750, initCellNbr: 20})